-Common core course listings and definitions appear on page 50.
-Placement testing will determine the sequencing of courses.
+Common core course listings and definitions appear on page 53.
 Additional courses may be required.
 The suggested sequence for full-time students is shown below.
-Refer to page 50 for a listing of courses that will satisfy elective requirements.

 Note: To complete the degree in two years, students are advised to complete the courses in the sequence listed beginning in the fall semester.